PawseySC/container-workflows/_episodes/05-build-intro.md

 In the command above, `.` is the location of the build context (i.e. the directory for the Dockerfile).
 The `-t` flag is used to specify the image name (compulsory) and tag (optional).

-Any lowercase alphanumeric string can be used as image name.
-Using the format `<Your Docker Hub account>/<Image name>` as in this example allows to push the built image to your Docker Hub registry.
-The image tag (following the colon) can be used to maintain a set of different image versions on Docker Hub, and is a key feature in enabling reproducibility of your computations through containers.
+Any lowercase alphanumeric string can be used as image name; here we've used `texlive`.
+The image tag (following the colon) can be optionally used to maintain a set of different image versions on Docker Hub, and is a key feature in enabling reproducibility of your computations through containers; here we've used `2019Apr23`.

+Adding the prefix `<Your Docker Hub account>/` to the image name is optional and allows to push the built image to your Docker Hub registry (see below).

+The complete format for the image name looks like: `<Your Docker Hub account ^>/<Image name>:<Image tag ^>`. `^`These are optional.

 ### Layers in a container image ###